KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/annotation/README.md

 $ ./annotate_variation.pl -buildver hg19 -downdb -webfrom annovar dbnsfp31a_interpro humandb/
 ```

-#### If you get a "permission denied" error message when you try to download the DBs, this might be due to annotate_variation.pl not to be set as an executable file.
-Please fix this but running "chmod +x annotate_variation.pl" in your temrinal
+#### If you get a "permission denied" error message when you try to download the DBs, this might be because of annotate_variation.pl not being set as an executable file.
+Please fix this but running "chmod +x annotate_variation.pl" in your temrinal and try again

 ### VCF to Annovar input format